zhangzhongnan928/wms/README.md

 # Warpcast MCP Server

 A Model Context Protocol (MCP) server for Warpcast integration that allows you to use Claude to interact with your Warpcast account.
-The implementation uses the official  [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) and[ Warpcast API](https://docs.farcaster.xyz/reference/warpcast/api).
+The implementation follows the requirements in `PRD.md` and uses a small stub of the MCP Python SDK and Warpcast API.

 ## Features